grassknoted/Modified-Two-Stream-Fusion-for-Real-time-ActionRecognition/README.md

 #### 3. Dowload the trained model
+a.
 Download the model from [here](https://drive.google.com/file/d/1aXFfSilV6-leq9Jz07B39UP6zQT-Yskw/view?usp=sharing)
+b.
 Save the model in the parent folder of this repository, with the name: `current_final_handwash_model.h5`

 #### 4. Run the Flask app: